-SHRI Z. A. AHMAD : May I know.
-Sir, why this question is not being examined fundamentally! that the areas where the armed forces are located should become special areas governed by special laws and the rest of the areas should be handed over to the municipality?
+SHRI Z. A. AHMAD : May I know, Sir, why this question is not being examined fundamentally, that the areas where the armed forces are located should become special areas governed by special laws and the rest of the areas should be handed over to the municipality?
 All the cantonment areas may be delimited with a view to handing them over to civilian population, to the normal municipal administration adjoining that area.
-SARDAR SW ARAN SINGH : On the factual side I might clarify that the cantonment areas are delimited.
-There are definite limits over which the Cantonment Act applies.

-SHM Z. A. AHMAD : This should be examined again.
+SHRI Z. A. AHMAD : This should be examined again.

 SARDAR SWARAN SINGH : The second point is it may be that the civilian population has increased very much.
-But even now the civilian population is mostly im what might be described as a sort of bazaar, in the main commercial centre, where the total area is much less as compared to the overall area which is within the precincts of the cantonment limits.
+But even now the civilian population is mostly in what might be described as a sort of bazaar, in the main commercial centre, where the total area is much less as compared to the overall area which is within the precincts of the cantonment limits.
 So, it is not that any large areas have been occupied by the civilians.
 These areas continue to be small but there are special problems relating to those areas on account of the increase in population and the rest, and they can be adequately met by the approach that we have adopted.
 This type of suggestion really is not a new one.
 What Mr. Ahmad is saying is that you delimit the cantonment areas as such and separate them from the civil area.
 This was precisely the origin when the original cantonment limits were indicated.
 Historically the civilian population has increased because the commercial centre has increased.
 In any cantonment area for serving the needs of the armed forces some sort of a commercial centre has to be there, and the two things have to be more or less integrated, complimentary to each other.
-No area will subsist unless there are customers' and buyers io take advantage of those services.
-So, largely the same object, as I said, can be achieved by the approach that we have adopted und il is a sound one that we have adopted.
+No area will subsist unless there are customers and buyers to take advantage of those services.
+So, largely the same object, as I said, can be achieved by the approach that we have adopted and it is a sound one that we have adopted.

-SHRI ARJUN ARORA (Uttar Pradesh): Sir, this assurance that comprehensive Bill to amend the Cantonment Act would be brought was made before the Hotise in the past also, but nothing has been done.
+SHRI ARJUN ARORA (Uttar Pradesh): Sir, this assurance that comprehensive Bill to amend the Cantonment 'Act would be brought was made before the House in the past also, but nothing has been done.
 May I know if the Minister is in a position to indicate when this comprehensive revision of the Cantonment Act will take place?
-Secondly, Mr. Dharia and Mr. Tiwari mentioned a strange case from Jabalpur concerning a respectable individual,
+Secondly, Mr. Dharia and Mr. Tiwari mentioned a strange case from Jabalpur concerning a respectable individual.
 Mr. Narmada Prasad Indu Rikhia.
-When the facts are being brought before him in this House, why does not the Minister promise to get the matter investigated ?
-He said, "1 require notice".
+When the facts are being brought before him in this House, why does not the Minister promise to get the matter investigated?
+He said, "I require notice".
 He is trying to waste our time and his.
-When the information is given to him in the House by honourable Members like Mr. Dharia and Mr. Tiwari, it is his duty and responsibility to say, now that the facts' are being brought to my notice ...
+When the information is given to him in the House by honourable Members like Mr. Dharia and Mr. Tiwari, it is his duty and responsibility to say, now that the facts are being brought to my notice...